 The rules about calculating your income for CTR are complicated.
 Your local authority website may have a tool that you can use, but if you want more information about how income is treated for CTR, you should consult an experienced adviser, for example, at a Citizens Advice Bureau - where to get advice.

 If you, or your partner, get Universal Credit (UC), the local authority must use the figure for your income that the DWP used to calculate your Universal Credit, provided either by the DWP, or by you from your UC award information.
-Your local authority should use the UC maximum amount for your income.

 How much council tax reduction will you get?